 Don't wait if you want to participate.
 The Paris Marathon is so popular it is fully booked long in advance.

-Paris Marathon 2017 was run April 9th 2017.
+The 2017 marathon was run April 9th 2017.
 Kenyan husband and wife duo Paul Lonyangata and Purity Rionoripo won the men's and women's races, respectively.

 Paul Lonyangata set a personal best of two hours, six minutes and 10 seconds as he finished ahead of one of the favourites, Stephen Chebogout, by 46 seconds in sunny conditions in the French capital.